RuhAm/AlphaDAWG/README.md

 Then running the following command will output 100 sweep and neutral observations that are locally sorted and alignment processed in `./AlphaDAWG/Data/` folder.

-Please make sure the .sh file execultable using where your-script in this case is `preprocessing_pipeline.sh`
+Please make sure the .sh file execultable using

         chmod +x preprocessing_pipeline.sh